Archive for February 28, 2011

 Sky Tonight—March 1, Moon still close to Venus

 Courtesy of EarthSky A Clear Voice for Science Visit EarthSky at www.EarthSky.org The thin crescent moon still shines near Venus, the sky’s brightest planet, at morning dawn on Wednesday, March 2.
 However, you will need a level and unobstructed horizon to catch the moon and Venus low in your east-southeast sky.
 Look for them over the horizon about 75 to 60 minutes before sunup.
 Venus, the 2nd planet outward from the sun, orbits the sun one step inward from Earth.
-Because Venus’ ...
+Because Venus’ orbit lies ...
 Full Story

 Slices of Life

 The great toothbrush takeover By Jill Pertler Something is awry around here.
 I believe my household slipped through a wormhole and the rules of the cosmic universe are no longer in effect.
 In other words, my life is spinning out of control and reality’s gone right along with it.
 Something’s fishy with the toothbrushes.
-My family possesses six sets of teeth (not counting the dog); therefore logic would dictate a total of six toothbrushes should reside in my ...
+My family possesses six sets of teeth (not counting the dog); therefore logic would dictate a total of six toothbrushes should reside in my bathroom (as the ...
 Full Story